-Step 5: Determine the demand associated with a car.
-The age of a car is probably the most reliable way to get a sense for demand.
+The age of a car is probably the most reliable way to get a sense of the existing demand.

 In the world of collectibles, even collectible cars, age is crucial.
 So if the classic car in question is old, then this might indicate a higher value.
-Of course, you can also do this by comparison, especially if you know the price of another same model car in a different year.
+Of course, you can also measure the demand by comparison, especially if you know the price of another same-model car in a different year.
 You can probably increase the value on an older car and decrease it on a younger one.

-Do a thorough check of paint, the engine, the interior, and so on to check for the quality of these parts.
-At the same time, a car that has original parts is going to be higher in value than one with generic replacement parts.
-Also, a car in need of work is money that the buyer will have to pay for restoration, driving the price down.
+Do a thorough check of the paint, the engine, the interior, and so on to determine the quality of these parts.
+At the same time, a car that has original parts is going to be worth more than one with generic replacement parts.
+Also, a car in need of work represents money that the buyer will have to pay for restoration, driving the price down.

 Check to make sure the car is authentic